bjoerne2/social-sharing-toolkit/readme.txt

 It is also possible to only let the buttons appear where you want by using shortcode.
 To do this you need to set the button position to the shortcode option and use the shortcode [social_share/] in the content where you would like to display the buttons.

+= Widget =

+Since version 1.2.0 a widget is included in the toolkit.
+It will display the same buttons selected in the plugin configuration.
+You can however choose a different button layout for the widget.
+For example you can have wide buttons below your posts and high buttons in your sidebar.

 = Styling =

 The plugin uses a list to position the buttons.
 You can easily change the css to match your blog style by changing the css file in the plugin directory.